311D

 that had appeared on the market a few months earlier.
 Next two went to

 another private operator, PCC Rail.
-311D-04 was exhibited at the TRAKO
+Two locomotives (311D-13 and

-factory designation 311Da, so these two examples became 311Da-01 and
+was given factory designation 311Da, so these two examples became 311Da-01

 2008 a PKP-style service designation ST40S was assigned to these

-Czech railway authorities intend to issue approvals for 311D operation on
+German and Czech railway authorities intend to issue approvals for 311D

-their networks, which may be of importance for their further use.
-Main technical data
+operation on their networks, which may be of importance for their further

 -